wonnie87/NMCube/README.md

 4. (Note:) If **GNU make** gives an error saying that it cannot open 'hdf5.mod' and/or find '-lhdf5,' uncomment line 9 and line 14 in **Makefile** file, set the environment variables **PATH_TO_HDF5_HEADER** and **PATH_TO_HDF5_LIB** to the paths where **HDF5** header and libraries are installed, and re-run `make` command.
-The following are the default directories in each operating system.
+The following are the default directories on each operating system.

     * Debian or Ubuntu-based Linux:
         * Header &rarr; /usr/include/hdf5/openmpi